Sreeram-Ramesh/VLSI101/README.md

 1. **Understanding Machine Language Decoding** for R-Type instructions.
 Refer pgs.
 118, 119, 120 from the Comp Org book for this exercise following this.

-2. **Deccode the following** MIPS Assembly instructions into it's machine code:
+2. **Decode the following** MIPS Assembly instructions into it's machine code:

 ```asm
 add $t1, $t2, $t3